 There is, in executive search, such as thing as too much candidate data.
 Few recruiters understand how to wrangle it.
 They lack the necessary deep data expertise to gather, parse, and analyze data to make executive search smarter.
-In fact, many executive recruiters still turn to “name generation” — research aimed generating more candidate names.
+In fact, many executive recruiters still turn to “name generation” — research aimed at generating more candidate names.
 Information overload is the problem and not the solution.

 Recruiters didn’t need much research expertise a decade ago.
 But these days, they need to up their data science skill-set.
 The amount of information has multiplied exponentially.
-Executive recruiters are overwhelmed by resumes, social media profiles, email, tweets and texts.
+Executive recruiters are overwhelmed by resumes, social media profiles, email, tweets, and texts.
 They lack the ability to match force with a tsunami of career data.
 They cannot separate the signal from the noise.
 They miss perfect candidates because too many lesser executives get in the way.
 As a result, executive recruiters fail.

 Googling a prospective candidate’s name, rank, and serial number is easy.

 The amount of digital data is increasing at a stunning rate.
 IDC, a global market intelligence firm, estimates a 40 percent to 50 percent growth rate in digital data.
 In only five years, the firm anticipates there will be 40 zettabytes of data out there.
 Does your search firm even know what a zettabyte is?
 It should.

 A zettabyte is a measure of storage capacity and is 2 to the 70th power bytes, also expressed as 10 to the 21st power or 1 sextillion bytes.
 One zettabyte is approximately equal to a thousand exabytes or a billion terabytes.

 Michael Walker, the Managing Partner of Rose Business Technologies, describes what we’re witnessing as the Rise of Data Anarchy.